iiasa/Condor_run_R/README.md

 `Rscript --vanilla Condor_run.R config.R`

-To set up a configuration file, copy the code block between *snippy snappy* lines from the submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
+The submit scripts take as command line argument the name of a file with configuration settings.
+To set up a configuration file, copy the code block between *snippy snappy* lines from the chosen submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
 The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
-Read the comments for each setting and customize as required.
+Please carefully read the comments for each setting and customize as required.

 Note that further optional configuration settings exist (below the  *snippy snappy* block in the submit script) that you may wish to add to your configuration file and adjust to your requirements.
 These concern configuration settings with default values that will work for most people.

 IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
-Note that this configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
-It also assumes that a `Condor` subdirectory exists there for storing the generated log files.
+Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.

+After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
+This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
+When run from the command line, the plots are written to a PDF in the current working directory.

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.